Is your coop about to be flown?

 The house will be quieter.
 A lot quieter.
 Eerily so, at times.
 Vanished will be the rowdy youth and his three friends who sprawled in the family room every weekend watching TV.
 They took up so much space that you wondered how they squeezed into that room, which, in reality, is enormous when it comes time to vacuum.
 Gone will be the pile of size 13 running shoes that seem to multiply every time you walk past the front hall.
 Silenced will be the boisterous horseplay that often ended with a ‘CRASH, “Oops.
 Sorry Mom!”’
 And all will be missed.
 The very essence of ‘bittersweet’.

 Albeit, sadly, the house may be empty, but the fridge?
 The fridge will stay full longer.
 I guarantee it.
-Small comfort, but an upside.
+Small comfort, but perhaps, a small upside.

 There are some stark realities to be faced, as well.
 Not the least of which is your husband.
 Do you remember what you liked to do together, just the two of you?
 What was life like B.C.
 (Before Children)?